What Is a 501(c)(3) Tax-Exempt Organization?

 - It may receive special postage rates, nonprofit advertising rates, and other discounts.

-- Protection from lawsuits.
+- It receives limited protection from lawsuits.
 Since a charitable organization usually incorporates before seeking tax exemption, lawsuits only apply to its corporate assets.
 Thus, staff and board members enjoy legal protection.
 But, that protection may not cover all situations.
 Nonprofits should also buy certain types of insurance as well.

 Are There Drawbacks to Becoming a Tax-Exempt Nonprofit?